mammasmias/IterativeRotationsAssignments/docs/index.rst

 SOFI
 ----

-SOFI is an algorithm for finding point group symmetry operations of atomic structures.
+Symmetry Operation Finder (SOFI, [sofi2024]_) is an algorithm for finding point group symmetry operations of atomic structures.

 By definition, the transformation of a structure by a symmetry operation, should give a structure that